Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Introduction

 \begin{itemize}[leftmargin=10pt] \item \textbf{Hand-crafted summary.} We train the auxiliary head to predict \emph{all} the future tokens that will occur in a future window, without requiring to know their exact positions.
 Concretely, at each step $t$, we define a multi-hot vector $a(t,\tau)$ over the vocabulary, akin to bag-of-words, where $a(t,\tau)_i = \mathbb{I}(i \in \{x_{t+2}, \dots, x_{t+\tau}\})$, and train the model with a binary cross-entropy objective.

-\item \textbf{Learned summary.} Handcrafted summaries such as the one proposed above can be noisy: not all future tokens are equally relevant, and predicting them all can dilute the signal.
+\item \textbf{Learned summary.} Handcrafted summaries such as the one proposed above can be noisy as not all future tokens are equally relevant.
 To address this, we propose to \emph{learn} a compact summary of the future.
-We do this by training a reverse language model ($g_r$) on reversed sequences, so that its hidden representation $a(t,\tau) = g_r(x_{\geq t+2})$ serves as a rich embedding of the future context.
+We do this by training a reverse language model ($g_r$) on reversed sequences (right-to-left order), so that its hidden representation $a(t,\tau) = g_r(x_{\geq t+2})$ serves as a rich embedding of the future context.
 The auxiliary head of the forward model is then trained to match this representation with an $\ell_2$ loss. \end{itemize}

 We use the lens of synthetic tasks, path-star graph and sibling discovery~\citep{bachmann2024pitfalls, nagarajanroll} to clarify the conceptual difference between MTP and our approach.
 On path-star graph, hand-crafted summaries deliver strong gains over MTP, which only predicts immediate future tokens, demonstrating the benefit of long-horizon supervision.
 However, in sibling discovery, where the future includes content unrelated to the current local sequence, handcrafted summaries struggle, as they treat all future tokens equally.
 In contrast, our learned summary vectors focus on the informative parts of the future and achieve consistent gains.